Ashok0/EnderalVREssentials-Nightly/README.md

 [**Frozen Electrocuted Combustion VR v4.9.6**](https://www.nexusmods.com/skyrimspecialedition/mods/59118?tab=files): Applies visual effects to NPCs and the player, when killed by air, ash, dragons, drain, fire, frost, fear, lightning, poison, soultrap, steam and sun damage status effects.
 VR version that requires original FEC to run.

-[**Enderal Missing Race Fix (For mods such as FEC) v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/321?tab=files): Adds the missing player race-entries from Skyrim into Enderal(leaving Enderal's overwriting of the other races intact!) for any\all mods that requires their existance, such as FEC.
+[**Enderal Missing Race Fix (For mods such as FEC) v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/321?tab=files): Adds the missing player race-entries from Skyrim into Enderal (leaving Enderal's overwriting of the other races intact!) for any\all mods that requires their existence, such as FEC.

 Required load order:
 * VR Address Library for SKSEVR